Evolverive/Backend-task/README.md

 If you write "python TEST_CLI.py", then you get help information, for example if you write: python TEST_CLI.py filtr_by Director "Olivier Nakache, Éric Toledano"

-(CLI has helping commands what user should write)
 This repo contains a lot of python files with tests of each function, but essential file with a class functions used by CLI is TestFunctions.py
 Commands that you can use in Command Line Interface:
 -"sort_by":